BayDev20/Stock-Visualization-Tool/README.md

 Enter a Stock Ticker: Input the symbol of the stock you want to analyze (e.g., AAPL, GOOGL, MSFT) in the text field.
 Submit: Click the "Show Chart" button to display the stock's price graph and RSI chart.
 View Results: The results will display directly on the web page with options to analyze another stock.

+### *Disclaimer
+This Stock Analysis Tool is provided for informational and educational purposes only.
+It is designed for fun and to help users learn more about stock market trends through visual analysis.
+It is not intended for financial investment or trading purposes.

+The data and information provided by this tool do not constitute financial advice, and users should not make any investment decision based solely on the output from this tool.
+All users should conduct their own research and consider seeking advice from independent financial advisors before making any investment decisions.

+By using this tool, you acknowledge and agree that any reliance on or use of the information available through this tool is entirely at your own risk.
+The developer or provider of this tool shall not be liable for any losses or damages arising from the use of this tool.